 - Allergic Reactions

 Sometimes with a change of place and weather, your skin might break into an episode of rash or acne reacting to the heat and humidity (3).
-Often, dry and cold places might aggravate conditions like eczema and skin allergies which might lead to scabs later on.
+Often, dry and cold places might aggravate conditions like eczema and skin allergies and might lead to itching, scratching, and scabs later on.

 While you might have the urge to get rid of a scab as soon as you find one, you must be careful about not picking on or touching one repeatedly as that might slow down the healing process and lead to infections and scarring instead.
 Further in this article, let’s see how you can get rid of scabs on face in a better way.